Leeks Kimchi

 This is an easy way to start learning about fermentation, and you get a versatile ingredient great in sandwiches and soups.
 Continue reading Burong Repolyo (Sauerkraut)

 Here’s a great alternative to the usual pickles.
 Fermented radish and carrots are good to eat with rich, savory dishes or grilled and deep-fried food.
-Continue reading Fermented Radish and Carrot
+Continue reading Burong Labanos at Carrot (Fermented Radish and Carrot)

 Making your own hot sauce is easy.
 So if you love spicy food, gather your favorite chili peppers and make it as hot as you want.
 Continue reading Simple Fermented Hot Sauce